Tigers snap 8-game losing streak, beat Nationals 7-5

 GARDY GONE

-Tigers manager Ron Gardenhire was ejected after Dozier’s double.
-The ejection, which came after a close call on the previous pitch that would have ended the inning, if it were called a strike, was Gardenhire’s seventh of the season.
+Gardenhire was ejected after Brian Dozier’s double in the fourth inning.
+The ejection, which came after a close call on the previous Soto pitch that would have ended the inning, if it were called a strike, was Gardenhire’s seventh of the season.

+“That was something I really, really appreciated,” Soto said about the ejection, through a translator.

+Martinez said Gardenhire is “the Bobby Cox of our era,” a nod to the former Braves skipper, who has the all-time lead in ejections with 158.

 HELPING OF HEAT